Skeleton Key: Subduction Classes in Finite Transformation Semigroups and Green's Relations: Introduction Mathematical Preliminaries

-The holonomy decomposition algorithm \cite{zeiger67a,zeiger68,ginzburg_book68,eilenberg,holcombe_textbook,KRTforCategories,automatanetworks2005} is a wreath product decomposition theorem for finite transformation semigroups.
-It yields a Krohn-Rhodes decomposition by the detailed analysis of the semigroup action on all subsets of the state set which occur as images under the semigroup action.
+The analysis of how a transformation semigroup acts on the subsets of the state set which occur as images under the semigroup action is a natural and fruitful direction of exploration.\footnote{It leads, for example, to the holonomy decomposition algorithm \cite{zeiger67a,zeiger68,ginzburg_book68,eilenberg,holcombe_textbook,KRTforCategories,automatanetworks2005} in Krohn-Rhodes theory, a widely applied wreath product decomposition theorem for finite transformation semigroups.} For a transformation semigroup, the study of this action on image sets is shown here depend on the fundamental Green's relations on the semigroup, and thus is of broad intrinsic interest in the theory of finite semigroups and their faithful actions.
+(See below for precise definitions.)

 One of the main tools of this analysis is the \emph{subduction} preorder relation defined on the set of images of the members of the semigroup considered as mappings.
-(See below for precise definitions.)
 Green's preorders give ample information about the semigroup's internal structure, while subduction captures details of the semigroup action.
-Therefore, the natural question arises: \emph{What is the connection between the Green's relations and the subduction relation?} More generally, by aiming to describe the connection between a semigroup action and the internal structure of semigroup itself we may get information on what transformation representations are possible for an abstract semigroup.
+Therefore, the natural question arises: \emph{What is the connection between the Green's relations and the subduction relation?} More generally, by aiming to describe the connection between a semigroup action and the internal structure of semigroup itself we may yield insight and understanding into what transformation representations are possible for an abstract semigroup and the fine details of their structure.
+Lemma~\ref{lem:image-map} and the theorems proved in this paper are new, elucidating the key relationships of concepts well-known in classical semigroup theory to those used in holonomy methods, such as the skeleton.